mhamedelalami/mhamedelalami/README.md

-<h3 align="center">🧠 "Consistency is more powerful than perfection."
+<h3 align="center">🧠"Consistency is more powerful than perfection."